amandakhai/capstone/README.md

    *Note: Due to the imbalanced nature of the data (due to the fact that only 5.6% of total venues collected are Coffee Shop), SMOTE is applied in order to balance out the classes of data for the model to train on.*

-## III.
+## IV.
 Conclusion: Recommendations and Limitations
 *[Notebook](./code/5.01-inference_and_recommendations.ipynb)*

 Using the top 5 feature importances of the Random Forest Classification model (Park, Pizza Place, Ice Cream Shop, Mexican Restaurant, and Bakery), we filter the dataset to only look at those particular venues (~10% of total venues collected).
 For every venue within the selected categories we look at the distance between them and all coffee shops, and if said distance is less than or equal to the minimum distance of coffee shop to the venue, the venue is not recommended (because it means that there is a coffee shop nearby already).